CodeCorico/MemoryOverflow/CONTRIBUTING.md

     git push -f
     ```

 That's it!
-Thank you for your contribution!
+You're now a true new Special Agent!

 #### After your pull request is merged